jessicayung/deep-learning-map/glossary.md

 - Evolution Strategies
 	- [[Basic Tutorial]](https://medium.com/@edersantana/mve-series-playing-catch-with-keras-and-an-evolution-strategy-a005b75d0505) [[OpenAI post]](https://blog.openai.com/evolution-strategies/)
 - Bayesian NNs
+	- Laplace's approximation
+	- Metropolis-Hastings
+	- Hamiltonian Monte Carlo
 - Nested LSTM
 	- Use nesting as an approach to constructing temporal hierarchies in memory
 	- **selective access to inner memories** -> frees inner memories to remember and process events on longer time scales
 	- [[Paper (Moniz et. al., Jan 2018)]](https://arxiv.org/abs/1801.10308)
+- Alpha-divergence
+	- Special cases:
+		- Alpha=0: Variational Bayes
+		- Alpha=1: Expectation Propagation
+		- TODO: what is a 'mode' of a posterior p?
+What does it mean by a solution that aims to cover multiple modes?

 ### Reinforcement Learning
 - Intuition of RL: